-If you have a question about an old Best I Can Do post no longer visible here, you can email me at firstname.lastname@example.org.
-If you want to buy the book, The Best I Can Do, which started here, go to https://blackwells.co.uk/bookshop for what will probably be the lowest online price.
-It's a readable collection of 26 essays expanded and re-written from old Blog posts
+If you have a question about an old Best I Can Do post no longer visible here, you can email me at email@example.com.
+If you want to buy the book, The Best I Can Do, which started here, go to blackwells.co.uk or Amazon.
+It's a readable collection of 26 essays expanded and re-written from old Blog posts.
+The cover shows all the essay titles.

 Search This Blog